joesmusings/quartz/content/references/Discipline Members Livestream.md

 		- the neuroscience
 			- anterior cingulate cortex and frontal lobes are where our willpower comes from
 			- its an exhaustible resource
-			- the part of our brain that monitors conflict is = to willpower, same part of the brain
+			- the part of our brain that monitors conflict is the same as willpower, its the same part of the brain
-				- we think that we run out of willpower, but that's not what happens
+				- we think that we just run out of willpower, but that's not what happens
-				- look at the subjective experience - when you have an internal conflict - battle between should & want
+				- look at the subjective experience - when you have an internal conflict - theres a battle between should & want
 					- the problem is that you throw in the towel
 					- you know what you should do, but you feel yourself giving up a little bit
 						- "yeah, not today"